Governance Without the Monolith

 Governance matters.
 It has to.

-But the way most organizations implement it is a mess.
+The way many organizations implement it, though, is a mess.

 The problem is not that governance exists.
 The problem is that it was designed for a different delivery reality.